 - Aug 19, 2020

-In a survey of professionals who book corporate travel, Furnished Quarters found 69% of respondents see business travel resuming before Q2 2021.
+In a survey of professionals who book corporate travel, Furnished Quarters found that 69% of respondents see business travel resuming before Q2 2021.
 Another 28% see it resuming by the end of Q2 2021.

 Furnished Quarters is the largest independently owned and operated supplier of global corporate housing, serving more than 5,500 clients ranging from Fortune 500 companies to small businesses.
 The company emailed the survey to its database of clients and received 134 responses from individuals in corporate travel management, mobility, administrative, procurement, human resources, project management and traveler roles.
-Of these respondents, 72% book extended stay travel, 54% book 30+ day travel and 43% handle relocations.
+Of these respondents, 72% book extended-stay travel, 54% book 30+ day travel and 43% handle relocations.

 The results showed that business travel and global mobility are largely on hold for the time being.
 Most respondents said their company’s business trips and relocations are currently on hold for travel within the United States (68%) and between countries outside the United States (64%).

-Among mobility respondents in particular, 69% indicated travel and relocations are on hold for EMEA to Americas, 65% for APAC to Americas and 58% for travel within the United States.
+Among mobility respondents, in particular, 69% indicated travel and relocations are on hold for EMEA to Americas, 65% for APAC to Americas and 58% for travel within the United States.

 Only 10% of all respondents said they’re able to obtain visas for their business travelers or relocations at this time, while 39% said they are not.

 “We conducted this survey to better understand where companies stand on resuming extended business trips and employee relocations,” remarked Steve Brown, Chief Executive Officer of Furnished Quarters.
 “The results prove interesting and are more positive at this point than we expected, considering all of the uncertainty.”

 Regarding relocations, 25% expect them to resume in Q1 2021, while 22% said relocations are not currently on hold.